Set up webhooks

 Maximum of 20 attempts to send webhooks are made within 12 hours from the first attempt.

-If for the Payment webhook a response was not received or if a response with a 5xx code was received, webhooks are also resent with an increased time interval.
+If the Xsolla server doesn’t receive a response to Payment webhook or Refund webhook, or receives a response with a 5xx code, webhooks are also resent with an increased time interval.
 A maximum of 12 attempts are made within 12 hours.

-If a response was not received for the User validation webhook or a response with a code of 400 or 5xx was received, the User validation webhook is not resent.
+If the Xsolla server doesn’t receive a response to the User validation webhook or receives a response with a code of 400 or 5xx, the User validation webhook is not resent.

-In this case, an error is shown to the user and the Payment and Successful payment of the order webhooks are not sent.
+In this case, an error is shown to the user and the Payment and Successful payment for order webhooks are not sent.

 Note